KratosMultiphysics/Kratos/docs/pages/Kratos/Expressions/IOs/Literal_Expression_Input.md

 * Vector
 * Matrix

 This IO will create an expression with the specified literal for all entities.
-Since it is going to be constant for all entities, the literal will be stored only once for all entities making the memory occupation the least.
-When the expression is evaluated, this stored literal will be read by all entities.

 ## Setting literal expressions